mongodb/docs/source/utilities/mongo.rst

 .. option:: --username <USERNAME>, -u <USERNAME>

-   Specify a username to authenticate to the MongoDB instance.
+   Specify a username to authenticate to the MongoDB instance, if your database requires authentication.
 Use in conjunction with the :option:`mongo --password` option to supply a password.

-.. option:: --password <PASSWORD>, -p <PASSWORD>
+.. option:: --password <password>, -p <password>

-   Specify a password to authenticate to the MongoDB instance.
+   Specify a password to authenticate to the MongoDB instance, if your database requires authentication.
 Use in conjunction with the :option:`mongo --username` option to supply a username.

 .. option:: --help,  -h